-For the present work, we adapt three de-contextualized trick test evaluations from the literature.
-We compare the results of these evaluations with three RUTEd evaluations of long-form content generation tasks.
-We focus exclusively on gender-occupation bias for binary gender.
-While there are many other types of bias that could arise and we acknowledge the limitations of binary gender, we choose this paradigm for the sake of internal consistency across evaluations and consistency with prior work.
-This paradigm is so common that \citet{weidinger2023sociotechnical} noted that a full 17\% of ``bias" benchmarks in their survey of evaluations specifically pertain to gender-occupation bias.
+Each evaluation has three derived metrics, and we test nine LLMs.
+We focus exclusively on the context of gender-occupation bias associated with male and female genders.
+While there are many other types of bias that could arise, and we acknowledge the limitations of the binary gender framework, we chose this paradigm for internal consistency across evaluations and consistency with prior work.
+Gender-occupation is the most prevalent paradigm in the literature on bias in NLP, present in approximately 17\% of bias evaluations according to a recent literature review \citep{weidinger2023sociotechnical}.